Resources for Homeless Children and YouthResources related to homeless students' rights to enroll and participate fully in school.

 This guidance provides educational agencies with best practices and strategies for disseminating educational rights for children and youth experiencing homelessness.

 Interagency Data Disclosure: A Tip Sheet on Interagency Data Sharing

 Tip Sheet to help local educational agencies, homeless education programs, community agencies, and organizations serving homeless families, children, and youth better coordinate their services by sharing data and information.

 California Department of Education's information and media guide about education in the State of California.
 For information on other topics, visit the full CalEdFacts.

 National Association for the Education of Homeless Children and Youth

-A national grassroots membership association that connects educators, parents, advocates, researchers, and service providers to ensure success for children and youths in homeless situations.
+A national grassroots membership association that connects educators, parents, advocates, researchers, and service providers to ensure success for children and youth in homeless situations.